RobRich999/Chromium_Misc/README.md

 # Chromium_Misc
-Chromium browser builds for Linux 64-bit, Windows 32-bit, and various experiments.
+Chromium browser developmental, experimental, and other builds.